7 Tips on How to Respond to a Rejection Email (with examples)

 How can I turn a rejection into a job offer?

 If you’ve been rejected for a potential role, there’s no one specific way of turning that rejection into a job offer.
-However, your follow up response to that email could potentially set yourself up for future opportunities though.
+However, your follow-up response to that email could potentially set you up for future opportunities.

 How long does it take to get a rejection letter after an interview?

-Most rejection letters or emails come within a couple weeks of the interview.
-There are a variety of factors in play though like the number of applicants, company size and level of the role they are hiring for.
+Most rejection letters or emails come within a couple of weeks of the interview.
+There are a variety of factors in play, like the number of applicants, company size, and level of the role they are hiring for.

 Wrapping Up | Job Rejection Response

-Responding graciously to job rejections isn’t an easy task but it demonstrates emotional maturity and allows you to walk away from a missed opportunity with your dignity intact.
-To recap our 7 tips to help with your response:
+Responding graciously to job rejections isn’t easy, but it demonstrates emotional maturity and allows you to walk away from a missed opportunity with your dignity intact.
+To recap our seven tips to help with your response:

 • Thank them for their time